antonhornquist/Grrr-sc/README.md

 ## Description

-Grrr-sc provides high level UI abstractions for grid based controllers simplifying interaction with for instance Monome devices.
+Grrr-sc provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) devices.

+## Usage

+See examples below.
+To use Grrr-sc with a monome install [GrrrMonome-sc](http://github.com/antonhornquist/GrrrMonome-sc)

 ## Examples